History of Fiji: Early settlement and development of Fijian culture

 Located in the central Pacific Ocean, Fiji's geography has made it both a destination and a crossroads for migrations for many centuries.

-Pottery art from Fijian towns shows that Fiji was settled by Austronesian peoples at around c.
-3050 to 2950 cal.
-BP (1100–1000 BC), with Melanesians following around a thousand years later, although the question of Pacific migration still lingers.
+Pottery art from Fijian towns shows that Fiji was settled by Austronesian peoples around 1100–1000 BC, with Melanesians following around a thousand years later, although the question of Pacific migration still lingers.
 It is believed that the Lapita people or the ancestors of the Polynesians settled the islands first but not much is known of what became of them after the Melanesians arrived; they may have had some influence on the new culture, and archaeological evidence shows that they would have then moved on to Samoa, Tonga and even Hawai'i.
 Archeological evidence shows signs of settlement on the island of Moturiki from 600 BC and possibly as far back as 900 BC.
 Aspects of Fijian culture are similar to the Melanesian culture of the western Pacific but have a stronger connection to the older Polynesian cultures.
 Trade between Fiji and neighbouring archipelagos long before European contact is evidenced by the canoes made from native Fijian trees found in Tonga and Tongan words being part of the language of the Lau group of islands.
 Pots made in Fiji have been found in Samoa and even the Marquesas Islands.

 In the 10th century, the Tu'i Tonga Empire was established in Tonga, and Fiji came within its sphere of influence.
 The Tongan influence brought Polynesian customs and language into Fiji.
 The empire began to decline in the 13th century.